-ICAOM shall take the necessary corrective action to prevent future occurrences of prohibited conduct.
-After an investigation, if the person who is determined to have engaged in conduct prohibited by this Policy is a student or employee, he or she shall be subject to appropriate disciplinary action, which may include immediate dismissal from the program and/or termination of employment.
+ICAOM shall take necessary corrective actions to prevent future occurrences of prohibited conduct under this section concerning sexual harassment.
+After an investigation and findings of fact,, if the person who is determined to have engaged in conduct prohibited by this Policy is a student or employee, he or she shall be subject to appropriate disciplinary action as determined by the CEO/President and/or the Board of Directors, which may include immediate dismissal from the program and/or termination of employment.